29988122/Fate-Grand-Order_Lua/README.md

 And start the script.

-The script will automatically enter battle, choose cards for you, again and again until stamina depleted.
+The script will automatically enter battle, choose cards for you, again and again until AP depleted.

 ## Extra scripts:
 ```_auto_friendgacha.lua```